bernhardHartleb/MicroZedKernel/00-sdcard-setup.md

 Use minicom or gtkterm at 115200 baud with the previous device.
 If you press enter you should get a login prompt.
+The username is "debian", password "debian".
+The root password is set to "root".

 ###Setup ethernet connection